Surrendering Your Chihuahua

 - A donation for the care and placement of your Chihuahua is appreciated and encouraged.
 Help us to help your pet find a permanent home with another family.

-* These proofs may be obtained through Emancipet or ATA if a low/no cost clinic is needed to fulfill this requirements.
+* These proofs may be obtained through Emancipet or ATA if a low/no cost clinic is needed to fulfill these requirements.

 **Please remember: We are helping you place your Chihuahua, we are not profiting from you.
 Anything you can do to help us place your Chihuahua benefits your Chihuahua.
 Fulfilling these requirements provides us the best platform from which to re-home your pet.